Monash-Connected-Autonomous-Vehicle/minidrone/README.md

 # MiniDrone

-This repository contains the software for the MCAV MiniDrone project.
+This repository contains the software for the [MCAV MiniDrone project](https://sites.google.com/student.monash.edu/minidrone)

 ## Installation